 Setting Up A Successful Drip Campaign

-By and large, campaigns are largely made up of messages.
+Campaigns are largely made up of messages.

 A message can take the form of an email, a text message, a phone call, or a direct mail piece.
 You could also consider push notifications or other forms of outbound communication like a chatbot.